Parenting During Coronavirus

 As a parent at this time, it’s easy to feel that you have so many roles to fulfill that you can’t possibly perform any of them well.
 But it’s important to remind yourself that this is a unique situation, a global health emergency that none of us have had to face before.
 Don’t beat yourself up if you’re not functioning at your usual standard.
 This can apply to your quality of work, your upkeep of the home, or your ability to keep your kids focused on their schoolwork.
 By going easy on yourself and following these tips for maintaining a sense of balance, you can keep your stress levels in check and make each day a little easier for your family—and for yourself.

 Helping your kids with online classes and schoolwork

 Join forces with other parents.
-Reach out via phone, email, or social media and exchange tips for keeping kids focused and engaged.
-You can also organize a virtual activity or study group, which has the added bonus of providing social interaction for your child.
+Reach out safely or via phone, email, or social media and exchange tips for keeping kids focused and engaged.
+Depending on the restrictions in your area, you may also want to organize a virtual activity or study group, which has the added bonus of providing social interaction for your child.
 Collaborating with other parents may help you feel less isolated as well.

 Connect with your child’s teacher.
 Remember, they’re also getting through this by trial and error.
-Be honest about what is working and what isn’t.
+If your child’s school is still closed, be honest about what is working with home tutoring and what isn’t.
 Your child’s teacher has a good understanding of their academic strengths and weaknesses, so they may be able to help you come up with a more individualized learning plan.